dpapathanasiou/go-api/README.md

 About
 -----

-This package provides a framework for creating HTTP servers in Go (http://golang.org/) to handle API requests capable of replying in xml, json, or any other valid content type.
+This package provides a framework for creating HTTP servers in [Go](http://golang.org/) under common [network transport layers](http://golang.org/pkg/net/#Dial) (tcp, udp, ip, unix) capable of handling API requests and replying in xml, json, or any other valid content type.

 Usage
 -----